 "1 out of 3 youth will grow up without a mentor."

-It's all too common in under-served neighborhoods that students grow up without having a mentor in their lives.
-For those who have, they can attest to the positive impact having a mentor can have on your overall self-esteem and idea of personal achievement.
+It is all too common in under-served neighborhoods that students grow up without having a positive role-model and mentor.
+For those who do, they can attest to the positive impact having a mentor has had on their overall self-esteem and ideas of personal achievement.

-Many educators believe that mentoring is necessary for their student's success.
-In a nation where male classroom teacher's of color are rare, more male mentors who volunteer their time in otherwise neglected schools can help.
+Many educators believe that mentoring is necessary for their students' success.
+In a nation where black male teachers are rare, more male mentors who volunteer their time in otherwise neglected schools can help.
 Some may ask, help with what?
-Help with- assignments, conflict-resolution, resume development, increased self-esteem, and ideas of achievement are a few appropriate answers.
+The answer is: "help with- assignments, conflict-resolution, resume development, increased self-esteem, and ideas of achievement..." just to name a few appropriate answers.

-DonCARES of Philadelphia, Inc. Executive Director Donovan Forrest believes that mentoring is one way to lessen the strain on community relations.
-"Many of the issues dealing with community-relations stem from the lack of inclusiveness when dealing with university resources.
+DonCARES of Philadelphia, Inc. Executive Director Donovan Forrest believes that one-on-one mentoring is one way to lessen the strain on community relations.
+"Many of the issues in our community surrounding community and university-relations stem from the lack of inclusiveness when dealing with university resources.
 Many of the well-funded organizations in low-income areas only serve top-performing students in the school district.
-Thus, creating an even deeper divide between students and community members."
+Thus, creating an even deeper divide between college students and community members."
 Forrest says.

 Research suggests that young adults who were at-risk for falling off track but had a mentor are: 55% more likely to enroll in college, 78% and more likely to volunteer regularly, 90% are interested in becoming a mentor, and 130% more likely to hold leadership positions (Mentoring Impact).
 Here at DonCARES, we believe mentoring is one of the most important factors in our students' success, which is why we dedicate ourselves to mentoring those who need it most.

 (Applications are reviewed on a rolling basis.
 Make your time and resources count.)